OpenLMLab/LEval/README.md

 The closed-ended group does not have issues with evaluation fairness.
 However, we have found that n-gram metrics such as ROUGE and F1 cannot accurately reflect the abilities of LCLMs.
 As such, L-Eval does not solely rely on metrics used in previous text generation benchmarks.
 Instead, L-Eval primarily utilizes Length-Instruction-Enhanced (LIE) evaluation, and win-rate% against Turbo-16k or Llama2 ([open-ended tasks evaluation](#eval)).

 We hope L-Eval could help researchers and developers track the progress of long-context language models (LCLMs) and understand the strengths/shortcomings of different methods.
 We will also keep up with the **latest releases** of instruction-following LCLMs.
-We are very pleased to answer any questions about L-Eval: `cxan20@fudan.edu.cn`

 #### Other features of this repo:
 - 🧭️ [Handle CUDA OOM with memory-efficient inference](#inference)